Conquer your student debt. Refinance now.

 Delete all shopping and FOMO-inducing apps off your phone

 The less convenient it is to spend money, the less likely you are to regret a purchase.
 Unsubscribe from promotional emails so your inbox becomes less tempting, and get rid of Instagram and Pinterest while you’re at it, if you often find yourself hunting down styles or gear you’ve seen while scrolling.
 Ditching Pinterest is one of the ways blogger Cait Flanders helped kick her online shopping habit.
-“The more times we look at a product/offer, the more times we think about buying it,” she writes on her blog.
+“The more times we look at a product/offer, the more times we think about buying it,” she writes on her website.
 “The more we see/hear about something, the more we believe we either really need it or might get value from it, and then we will ultimately make the purchase.”

 Set a goal to stay on track